 Work-related education: unpaid clinical attachments and dental observer positions.

-You must provide evidence that you have been offered a clinical attachment or dental observer position, that it does not involve patient treatment, and that you have not previously engaged in this activity in the United Kingdom.
+You must provide evidence that you have been offered a clinical attachment or dental observer position, that it does not involve patient treatment, and that you have not previously engaged in this activity in the UK.

 Permitted Paid Work